Max-le/CV-online/README.md

 Once Jekyll installed :
 run the website with `bundler exec jekyll serve`

 Below here the generic instructions provided by the theme that I use.

+Projects to add on this website :

+- ChromeFuelCal
+- Blockchain

 # Particle Jekyll Theme